Erika Ishii: Actual play

 Ishii is known for their roles in actual play role-playing web shows such as L.A. by Night and Dimension 20.
 In January 2023, it was announced that Ishii, with Brennan Lee Mulligan, Aabria Iyengar, and Lou Wilson, would star in the creator-owned actual play podcast Worlds Beyond Number; the show premiered in March 2023.

 In December 2024, Ishii guest starred in the stage production of Dungeons & Dragons: The Twenty-Sided Tavern which combines actual play, improv, and immersive theater at Stage 42 in New York City.
 They later guest starred in the production's national tour in Chicago in September 2025.
+In May 2026, Ishii reprised their role as Annabelle from L.A. by Night at Darkness Emergent: Los Angeles, a World of Darkness themed LARP event from By Night Studios.
+At San Diego Comic-Con 2026, Dark Horse Comics announced a new ongoing series titled Dungeons & Dragons.
+Issues will feature back matter by "RPG personalities"; Ishii will contribute an essay for the first issue which is scheduled to be released in November 2026.

 Hosting

 Ishii was a host and producer for Geek & Sundry.
 They have also hosted other events such as the 2018 Crunchyroll Anime Awards and the 2021 Acceleration Japan showcase.

 Personal life

+Ishii was born to Christopher S. Ishii and Carolyn Abe-Ishii, who both worked in the film industry.
+Their grandfather Chris K. Ishii was a Walt Disney Company animator.
+Ishii has two siblings, including Berkeley, California Mayor Adena Ishii.
+Ishii and their family are of Japanese descent.

 Ishii identifies as queer, bisexual, or pansexual with no preference between labels, and genderfluid.
 They have been vocal in their opposition to transphobia, and have raised funds for LGBTQ supporting charities such as The Trevor Project.
-Ishii has two siblings, including Berkeley, California Mayor Adena Ishii.